 Keith Stachowiak 16:13

 Sure.
-Well, my, my wife and I are still figuring out what we want to do with this space long term, because it's it's close to 5000 square feet.
+Well, my, my wife and I are still figuring out what we want to do with this space long-term, because it's close to 5000 square feet.
 We live upstairs right now.
-Downstairs is just a, it's a wide open space.
+Downstairs is just a, it's a wide-open space.
 I mean, it's hosted, you know, events for many, many years and could be reinvented in a lot of different ways.
-I would say that, you know, the majority of the decisions that we've made with the house have been more towards restoring it in a lot of ways.
+I would say that you know, the majority of the decisions that we've made with the house have been more towards restoring it in a lot of ways.
 Obviously, there are decisions we can make that that we can't make to completely restore something or bring it back to what it was originally, but, you know, for the large visitation room or chapel space in the, in the center of the room, it kind of speaks for itself.
 It does its own thing.
-I mean, it's just a wide open, gorgeous room that could be used for a lot of things.
+I mean, it's just a wide-open, gorgeous room that could be used for a lot of things.
 You know, my wife and I actually got married.
 I should have started at this.
 My wife and I actually got married down the street and had our wedding reception here.
-This was just pre COVID, a few months before COVID, and we had 135 people for a sit down dinner in our space, and then, you know, we went upstairs to sleep at night.
-And it was, it's kind of kind of crazy, you know, people don't really get married in their homes, but also people don't have homes that can accommodate that type of event.
+This was just pre COVID, a few months before COVID, and we had 135 people for a sit-down dinner in our space, and then, you know, we went upstairs to sleep at night.
+And it was, it's kind of crazy, you know, people don't really get married in their homes, but also people don't have homes that can accommodate that type of event.

 Stacy Grinsfelder 17:23

 Right, True.
 True, and I think it's notable to mention that you had done some renovations together as a couple before you got married and now you have more left.
 So this speaks well, this bodes well for your marriage,

 Yep.
 We're still together.
 We couldn't be happier either.